-Marlon explained Regional Apex Organisations of Civil Society: umbrella associations representing different NGO organisations and social movements, these include the SADC Council of NGOs, Economic Justice Network, and Christian Councils of Southern Africa, with a sister platform representing the social movements and informal organisations.
+Marlon explained Regional Apex Organizations of Civil Society: umbrella associations representing different NGO organizations and social movements, these include the SADC Council of NGOs, Economic Justice Network, and Christian Councils of Southern Africa, with a sister platform representing the social movements and informal organizations.

 Christabel expanded on this, mentioning a movement to expand technology and communication amongst the cross-border trade associations, so that trade can be facilitated once again.
 Looking at access to resources and funding, there has been an effort to update membership details so that when borders reopen, trade is not delayed.
 In addition, opportunities for activities to generate an income while cross border trade is still prohibited, have emerged, like the making of masks.

 With regards to miners and migrant workers, particularly those with occupational diseases, communication was vital to ensure access to healthcare.
 CSOs have had to engage with government on behalf of these extremely vulnerable constituencies, finding ways to work around pandemic restrictions at times.

 There has been collaboration between the private sector and various organizations, to bring aid to those most in need.
 An example was mining communities, who’s most pressing need was food.

 Marlon reflected on how so many interactions, even weddings and funerals, have become digital, and how there is a risk of exclusion for members of communities who do not have access.
 He also spoke of the collaboration between groups – in times of a pandemic, no organization can work alone, if success is to be achieved.

 Looking at social protection, and the deficit in funding, most the funding at present comes from donors, which is obviously limited.
 Governments need to be engaged, to see how much they can allocate to social protection systems, to ensure a basic level of income protection for most of their citizens.